build-on-aws/content/posts/five-ways-to-accelerate-product-development-for-developers/index.md

 ![AWS Solutions Library](images/aws-amazon-solutions.webp)

 📣 **Shameless plug**: If you’re attending re:Invent 2023, I’ll be there showing you exactly how to get value out of the AWS Solutions Library.
 In the [ARC203 “Solve everyday challenges faster with AWS Solutions Library“ workshop](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=ARC203&sc_channel=el&sc_campaign=reinvent&sc_content=five-ways-to-accelerate-product-development-for-developers&sc_geo=mult&sc_country=mult&sc_outcome=acq), we’ll deploy up to four AWS Solutions and show how they can be connected to quickly build a data ingestion engine.
+You can also come say hi on the floor at the expo in the Solutions Lounge!

 ## 2. Use better tools